superjax/website/content/lie_algebra_tutorial/01-vectors.md

 also allowed me to make distinctions between different fields of research that may have different conventions when it comes to transformations.

-As many of my fellow graduate students and I used to say, ``The two hardest problems in robotics are coordinate frames and naming things.''
+As many of my fellow graduate students and I used to say, "The two hardest problems in robotics are coordinate frames and naming things."
 While this won't help you much with the second problem, this will hopefully help dispel a lot of the confusion I encountered at first.